 TMPGEnc Xpress 4 MPEG-2 Encoding Performance

-Due to the increasingly high performance of quad core processors, our reference video is now a higher-end, 8-minute AVI file.
-In our first test, this file is encoded at 720x480 MPEG-2 DVD quality video using TMPGEnc 4 and the encoding time is recorded.
+Because of the increasingly high performance of quad core processors, we now use a higher-end, 8-minute AVI reference video file.
+In our first test, this file is encoded to 720x480 MPEG-2 DVD quality video using TMPGEnc 4 and the encoding time is recorded.
 The results are expressed in the form of time elapsed (minutes: seconds) and unlike our other benchmarks, a smaller bar denotes less time taken, and therefore better encoding performance.

 TMPGEnc Xpress 4 DivX Encoding Performance